freeCodeCamp/freeCodeCamp/guide/english/java/inheritance/index.md

 ---
 # Inheritance

 Java inheritance refers to the ability of a Java Class to `inherit` the properties from some other Class.
-Think of it like a child inheriting properties from its parents, the concept is very similar to that.
+This means that properties from one class can extend to another class without the repetition of code.
+It is good practice to use inheritance, which is simply a form of software reuse.
+Think of it like a child inheriting properties from its parents.
 In Java lingo, it is also called _extend_-ing a class.
 Some simple things to remember :

-*   The Class that extends or inherits is called a **subclass**
+*   The Class that extends or inherits is called a **subclass** (Example Classes: Spoons, Forks, Chopsticks)
-*   The Class that is being extended or inherited is called a **superclass**
+*   The Class that is being extended or inherited is called a **superclass** (Example Classes: Utensils)

 Thus, inheritance gives Java the cool capability of _re-using_ code, or sharing code between classes!